Going Beyond Gadgets: The Importance of Scalability for Analogue Quantum Simulators: Methods

 The following results show that gadgets satisfying \cref{def:gadgetdefinition} or \cref{def:lowenergygadgetdefinition} can be systematically combined as desired.
 Our techniques and proofs extend prior work \cite{bravyi2008quantum,oliveira2008complexity,piddock2017complexity}, using the convenient formalism of the direct rotation \cite{bravyi2011schrieffer}.
-The scalings of the parameters $\eta^\prime,\epsilon^\prime$ are not necessarily optimal, though they sufficient for application to the subdivision and 3-to-2 gadget constructions exhibited in \cref{sec:existinggadgets}.
+The scalings of the parameters $\eta^\prime,\epsilon^\prime$ are not necessarily optimal, though they sufficient for application to the subdivision and 3-to-2 gadget constructions exhibited above.
+The proofs of our gadget combination results can be found in \cref{sec:supnot4}.

 We summarise the setup below, which will be used throughout the following results.

 \begin{setup} Let $H \in \Herm(\mathcal{H})$ be a Hamiltonian on $n$ sites, $\mathcal{H} = \otimes_{i=1}^n \mathcal{H}_i$.
 Assume $H = \sum_{i=1}^N H_i$, where $N = O(n)$, such that each $H_i$ acts on at most $k = O(1)$ of the sites $\mathcal{H}_i$, and each site participates in at most $d = O(1)$ interactions.
 Assume also that $H$ has bounded interaction strengths, that is, $\|H_i\| \leq J$ for all $i$.